benthorner/smash-bash/README.md

   - It has lots of Git aliases (see `alias`)
   - It has a few Ruby aliases (use bundler with Rake, etc)

+  - It binds your arrow keys to autocomplete from your history

   - It makes Git auto-rebase as well as look pretty
   - It gives you a smashing Git-aware prompt